hihihippp/scottsievert.github.io/src/source/_posts/2014-05-14-Scientific-Python-tips-and-tricks.markdown

 I recommend you install [Anaconda][anaconda].
 Essentially, all this amounts to is running `bash <downloaded file>`, but complete instructions can be found on [Anaconda's website][install].

+This would be easiest if you're familiar with the command line.
+The basics involve using `cd` to navigate directories, `bash ...` to run files and `man
+<command>` to find help, but more of the basics can be found
+[with this tutorial][bash-basics].

 ### Interpreters
 The land of Python has many interpreters, aligning with the [Unix philosophy][unix].